brwnsugr/ruby_notification_work/README.md

         * e.g  value of timestamp1 is 10, value of  timestamp2 is 20.
 Though both timestamps have the same date time when Converted( [1970-01-01 08:00:00] ), sorting them by timestamp ascending order.
     * Timestamp has unique value for every event.
 (So, didn’t consider the stable sort when sorting the timestamps).
     * Set the default time zone as SGT(Singapore Time).
 So it would always print out the output based on SGT date time.
 3. When Merging the Notifications, there would not be over 3 notifications duplicated(Set the max allowed numbers of merged as a variable on the Model, which can be changed.)
-So, In the case that over 3 Notifications, skip the Remainders.
+So, In the case that over 3 Notifications, skip the Remainders, which shows recent 3 senders on message by time descending order.